dmarciano/RandomStringGenerator/README.md

 ## TODO/Future Plans
 - Updated fluent methods to support repeat blocks
-- Additional random number generators
-- Possible logical ORing of multiple tokens
+- Culture tags for multiple languages in a single pattern

 ## Contributing
 Contributing to this project is welcome.
 However, we ask that you please follow our [contributing guidelines](./CONTRIBUTING.md) to help ensure consistency.